Nutritionist Kelly LeVeque’s Fab Four to Get in Shape

 The Fab Four

-LeVeque’s approach is centered around eating three Fab Four–based meals a day, with the following portions in mind: A serving of protein is palm-size, fat should be the size of one to two thumbs, and fiber and greens should be the size of two to four fists.
+Kelly LeVeque centers her approach around eating three Fab Four–based meals a day, with the following portions in mind: A serving of protein is palm-size, fat should be the size of one to two thumbs, and fiber and greens should be the size of two to four fists.
 Here are the categories to build your meal.

 Fiber – LeVeque prefers her clients to get most of their fiber from non-starchy vegetables and chia seeds, hempseeds and flaxseeds, as well as the occasional sweet potato, rather than whole grains.
 These fiber sources are more nutrient-dense, she says, fight oxidative stress and multiply the healthy bacteria in your gut.
 But if you choose to have processed carbohydrates, LeVeque says, it’s wise to check the label for the net carbohydrate count, or the total carbs in a serving minus the fiber, so you don’t wind up with a food that spikes your blood sugar.